 When these interactions dominate over solute-solute forces, gelation still occurs as gelator molecules find themselves encouraged to interact with each other since the solvent is preferentially available for interactions with itself.30

-To investigate the intermolecular interactions that led to the observed properties of the materials, molecular electrostatic potential surfaces of gelators 13 were calculated to gain a better understanding their solute-solute interactions (generally hydrogen bonds).
+To investigate the intermolecular interactions that led to the observed properties of the materials, molecular electrostatic potential surfaces of gelators 1–3 were calculated to gain a better understanding their solute-solute interactions (generally hydrogen bonds).
 In a particular solvent, it can be imagined that the dominant electrostatic effects are pairwise interactions between maxima and minima regions of the electron density of each molecule.
-Following the approach outlined by Hunter, a quantitative evaluation of the intermolecular interactions was performed based on these electrostatic potentials.30 Calculations in tetralin showed that solute-solute interactions of gelators 13 dominate over solvent-solvent and solute-solvent forces.
+Following the approach outlined by Hunter, a quantitative evaluation of the intermolecular interactions was performed based on these electrostatic potentials.30 Calculations in tetralin showed that solute-solute interactions of gelators 1–3 dominate over solvent-solvent and solute-solvent forces.
 These predominant interactions can therefore be hypothesised as the main contribution in triggering gelation.
 Conversely, in DMMP, solvent-solvent interactions appear more important (see hydrogen-bond interactions profile in ESI).

 This marked solvophobic effect expressed by DMMP is considered the main reason of the observed strengthening of the gel structures.
 Small amounts of this OPCWA simulant added in the tetralin gels can make solute-solute interactions even more favourable.
-However, it has also been observed that larger amounts of DMMP can be detrimental to the stability of the network, causing perturbation/delay in the gel formation (see ESI Table S415).
-In fact, when in situ gel formation was tested in 1 mL of DMMP with the highest concentration of gelators 13 (20 mg mL-1), gelation and partial gelation occurred for gel 2 and 1 respectively, after 24 h, while for 3 gelation was suppressed.
+However, it has also been observed that larger amounts of DMMP can be detrimental to the stability of the network, causing perturbation/delay in the gel formation (see ESI Table S4–15).
+In fact, when in situ gel formation was tested in 1 mL of DMMP with the highest concentration of gelators 1–3 (20 mg mL-1), gelation and partial gelation occurred for gel 2 and 1 respectively, after 24 h, while for 3 gelation was suppressed.
 In agreement with rheology observations, gelation ability decreased in the sequence 2 > 1 > 3.

 The molecular interaction between DMMP and gelator 2 was studied via 31P-{1H} NMR spectroscopy.
 It was observed that the majority of DMMP molecules does not establish hydrogen bonds with the gelator when present in small amount in the gel phase.
 No significant difference in the 31P chemical shift of DMMP was observed in toluene-d8 and in gel 2, suggesting the absence of dominant solute-solvent interactions in the gel phase.
 Conversely, when enough DMMP to prevent gel 2 formation was used, the DMMP signal shifted by +0.8 ppm, confirming that the perturbation of the gel was caused by the establishment of hydrogen bonds between the O=P acceptor and the urea N-H donor, as previously hypothesised.18 Supporting this theory, the chemical shifts of DMMP in presence of either urea or gelator 2 were found comparable (see NMR data in ESI).